 All ages are welcome; cots are available on request, meals can be adapted for little Smiths’ tastebuds and adventures can be tailored to suit the whole family.

 You bet – it even has a certification for responsible tourism.
-Over 80 per cent of hotel staff is hired from the surrounding area and all food is locally sourced, organic, fair-trade or free-range.
+Over 80 per cent of hotel staff are hired from the surrounding area and all food is locally sourced, organic, fair-trade or free-range.
 The hotel uses earth-friendly cleaning products, has bid farewell to single-use plastics and has installed energy- and water-saving measures.

 Grab a spot on the long communal dining table, the best seat in the house for chef watching.